Jamie Lee Curtis Slams Celebrities Who Don’t Like To Do Press To Promote Their Films

 The 60-year-old also gave fans a little hint that she may be teaming up with Halloween producer Jason Blum for a few more projects in the near future.
 During the speech, she told Blum that she is really looking forward to making more movies with him in the “not-so-distant future.”

 Most recently, Curtis made headlines at another press event — the Golden Globes.
 During her appearance on the red carpet, she was one of the many celebrities who were photobombed by the now infamous Fiji Water Girl.
-While some celebrities thought that the marketing attempt was clever, the Inquisitr shared the Curtis wasn’t too fond of it.
+While some celebrities thought that the marketing attempt was clever, the Inquisitr shared that Curtis wasn’t too fond of it.

 The Freaky Friday actress took to both her Twitter and her Instagram accounts to slam the “blatant promotion” of Fiji Water with model Kelleth Cuthbert.
 Jamie said that she actively tried to avoid Cuthbert on the red carpet and said that she didn’t want to be photographed with a product that she didn’t choose to promote.